-Tourists have to choose the right time to witness the most spectacular scenes in Sapa
+Best time to visit Sapa - Right time to witness the most spectacular scenes in Sapa

-As Sapa's weather changes drastically each season, it's important to know the best time to visit Sapa to make the most of your trip.
+As Sapa weather changes drastically each season, it's important to know the best time to visit Sapa to make the most of your trip.

 Oolong tea field in the spring of Sapa